Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Numerical Results

-For most device application, the desired microwave pulse (DCMWP) should be with smaller amplitude $\mathbf{H}_\text{mw}$, initial frequency $f_o$ and low chirp rate $\eta$, but we have obtained, for sample of $S = 16 \times 16 $ nm$^2$, minimal $\mathbf{H}_\text{mw}=0.0278$ T, optimum $f_o=12.4$ GHz, and $\eta= 40.672$ $\text{\:ns}^{-2}$.
-In order to further reduce $\mathbf{H}_\text{mw}$, we simultaneously apply a direct current such that it assists the magnetization reversal induced by DCMWP.
-For DCMWP contribution, we tune $H_\text{mw}$ while the minimal $f_o$ and optimal $\eta$ corresponding to different $S$ kept fixed.
-FIG. \ref{fig:Fig7} shows the $\mathbf{H}_\text{mw}-I$ phase diagram for the sample of different $S$ under the condition of magnetization reversal time 1 ns.
-As an example, for $S=16 \times 16$ nm$^2$, without DCMWP, the required current to obtain fast switching gets very high i.e., $I= 2.3\times 10^{12} \text{A}/\text{m}^2 $ while without current i.e., $I = 0$, the $\mathbf{H}_\text{mw}=0.0278$ T is large from practical point of view.
-Therefore, with simultaneous applying of DCMWP and current, the required values of $\mathbf{H}_\text{mw}$ and $I$ could be smaller than the above mentioned values (for individual case) which gives a large scope of practical realization of this DCMWP-driven magnetization reversal strategy.
+For most device application, the desired microwave pulse (DCMP) should be of smaller amplitude $H_\text{mw}$, smaller initial frequency $f_o$ and low chirp rate $\eta$, but we have obtained, for a sample of $A = 16 \times 16 $ nm$^2$, minimal $H_\text{mw}=0.0278$ T, optimum $f_o=12.4$ GHz, and $\eta= 40.672$ $\text{\:ns}^{-2}$.
+In order to further reduce $H_\text{mw}$, we simultaneously apply a direct current such that it assists the magnetization reversal induced by DCMP.
+For DCMP contribution, we tune $H_\text{mw}$ while the minimal $f_o$ and optimal $\eta$ corresponding to different $A$ kept fixed.
+Figure \ref{fig:Fig7} shows the $H_\text{mw}-J$ phase diagram for the sample of different $A$ under the condition of magnetization reversal time 1 ns.
+As an example, for $A=16 \times 16$ nm$^2$, without DCMP, the required current to obtain fast switching gets very high i.e., $J= 2.3\times 10^{12} \text{A}/\text{m}^2 $ while without current i.e., $J = 0$, the $H_\text{mw}=0.0278$ T is large from practical point of view.
+Therefore, with simultaneous applying of DCMP and current, the required values of $H_\text{mw}$ and $J$ could be smaller than the above mentioned values (for individual case) which gives a large scope of practical realization of this DCMP-driven magnetization reversal strategy.